-Being more skier than mountaineer, the slogan, “If I can’t climb it, I won’t ski it,” helps keep me out of trouble.
-But there are situations when a steep slope may be too firm to climb, but in time will soften into good skiing.
-Climbing steep firm slopes just requires the right tools, namely boot crampons.
+The slogan, “If I can’t climb it, I won’t ski it,” helps keep me out of trouble.
+However, come spring, there are situations when a steep slope may be too firm to climb, but in time will soften into good skiing.
+Climbing steep firm slopes requires the right tools, namely boot crampons.
 But, for many ski-centric mountaineering adventures, a full 10- or 12-point technical crampon is overkill.
 Enter the new 5-point TechCrampon 250.
-It’s a half-crampon designed to interface with tech-binding compatible boots and offers ski mountaineers a lightweight alternative to a full crampon.
+It’s a half-crampon that connects with tech-binding compatible boots and offers a lightweight alternative to a full crampon.
 The “250” in the name references the actual weight per pair in grams.